golang-fips/go/README.md

-# Red Hat Go Toolchain
+# Go Toolchain

-This repository holds the source code for the Red Hat fork of the Go toolchain used in the Go Toolset CentOS / RHEL packages.
+This repository holds the source code for the fork of the Go toolchain used in the Go Toolset CentOS / RHEL packages.
 This fork contains modifications enabling Go to call into OpenSSL for FIPS compliance.

 **Disclaimer:** This repository itself is not an official Red Hat product.